 “Teaching should be such that what is offered is perceived as a valuable gift and not as a hard duty.”

-Mrs Heelam embraces the challenges of being responsible for the 1st Year Science course, in addition to her Physics duties, and ensures her patience and experience benefit all her pupils.
+Mrs Heelam embraces the challenges of being responsible for the First Year Science course, in addition to her Physics duties, and ensures her patience and experience benefit all her pupils.

 Mr Leigh Jenkins